 Read aloud: Just like the Anti-Nephi-Lehies, we all sin and make mistakes.
 But because of the covenants we made at baptism, we are promised that if we repent and always try to do better, we can become clean.
 The Anti-Nephi-Lehies described this as their swords were made bright.
 Once we have repented, we should do all we can to not repeat that sin.

-We are almost done with 2014 and 2015 will be a brand new year.
-During the New Year, a lot of people make resolutions or goals to help them have happy, fulfilling year.
+We are entering a new year.
+During the New Year, a lot of people make resolutions or goals to help them have a happy, fulfilling year.
 Just like the Anti-Nephi-Lehies, we can bury things and change to be more like Christ.
 Maybe it’s a bad habit.
 Maybe it’s a sin.
 Maybe it’s something we simply want to change.
 But if we dedicate ourselves to the Lord, we can bury it and start new.

 Finish the lesson by bearing your testimony of repentance and starting over.
 If you have had success with goals during the new year, share your experiences.